KhalidAlnujaidi/ConvNet-Runner/README.md

-Code explanation & what can be improved: coming soon.
+Code walkthrough & what can be improved: coming soon.

 To do:
   - Compress into an exicutable standalone program